 - Guest sharing & protection overview – Microsoft documentation

 Tip #10: Configure custom security settings for each Microsoft team

 You want to give users the freedom to create new resources as they see fit—but you don’t want that freedom to come at the cost of creating a security risk.
 The scalable solution: configure custom security settings for your Microsoft teams based on their confidentiality and business purpose.
 That way, you can implement additional restrictions only where needed.

 Good to know:

 - Because Teams is actually a unified interface overlying other Microsoft 365 apps and services, you need to configure settings in multiple admin centers—and through several levels of authorization—if you want to set up custom protection for each team manually.

 - Sensitivity labels through the Microsoft Information Protection (MIP) framework can be used to classify a team and enforce protection settings based on that classification.
 However, enabling this feature for Teams requires an Azure AD Premium license and a fair bit of PowerShell scripting.

-- You can use a third-party governance tool like ShareGate Apricot to apply custom security settings to each Microsoft team.
+- You can use a third-party Microsoft 365 management solution like ShareGate to apply custom security settings to each Microsoft team.
 Our sensitivity tag feature enables you to work with owners to define each team’s level of sensitivity and automatically apply the right security settings.

 How to use sensitivity labels in Teams – Article